 A Money Purchase Plan requires that the yearly contribution be a fixed percentage of either the self-employed or employee's earnings.
-The contribution percentage can be as much as 25% but the dollar amount cannot exceed $49,000 ($54,500 if age 50) in 2009.
-The 2010 limits have now been released and they are the same as 2009 because the cost-of-living index has not increased.
-The big drawback of a Money Purchase Plan is that the selected contribution percentage is fixed and does not depend upon the current year's business profit or loss.
+The contribution percentage can be as much as 25% but the dollar amount cannot exceed $55,000 ($61,000 if age 50) in 2018.

 The Money Purchase Plan can also include a 401k salary deferral feature.
-A better selection for your small business may be a Profit Sharing Plan.

 The big advantage of a Profit Sharing Plan is that the contribution amount is not fixed and can vary from year to year.
 This contrasts with the Money Purchase Plan where you are required by the Plan to make a fixed yearly contribution amount.